netdata/learn/docs/cloud/faq-glossary.md

 ## FAQ

 Have questions for us that aren't answered here?
-Send us an email at [info@netdata.cloud](mailto:info@netdata.cloud) or create an issue on [GitHub](https://github.com/netdata/netdata/issues/new/choose).
+Hop over to our [community](https://community.netdata.cloud/) to ask your question or create an issue on [GitHub](https://github.com/netdata/netdata/issues/new/choose).

 ### How is Cloud different from the Netdata Agent?